 Food and treats

 Food should be the #1 item on your shopping list when figuring out what to buy for your puppy.
 There are a few factors to consider when choosing the right food.
-For starters, it needs to be specific for puppies, not all life stages.
-You want a brand that meets AAFCO standards, has a high calorie and protein count, and accommodates your puppy’s expected size.
+You want a brand that meets AAFCO standards and accommodates your puppy’s expected size.
 For example, a Beagle puppy and a Great Dane puppy need different food for their musculoskeletal growth, even if they start off at the same size.
 For more information, you can refer to WSAVA’s dog food guidelines.

-Don’t just assume that more expensive means better quality when it comes to your pup’s food.
+Don’t assume that more expensive means better quality when it comes to your puppy’s food.
 Do some homework beforehand to pick a few top brands, then take time to read the nutritional facts on the back of the bag when you’re in the store.
-If you have a vet already, you can discuss their recommendations and even try a few free samples.
+If you have a vet already, you can discuss their recommendations.
 Just be aware that you’ll need to transition your puppy’s diet slowly if you’re changing their food from whatever they were eating before coming home with you.

 You’ll also need food and water bowls.
-There isn’t much to get wrong here.
 The main thing to consider is size.
 Your puppy should be able to eat out of the bowl easily without spilling everywhere.
 Shallow bowls with steep sides should get the job done.
 You may also want to consider stainless steel for the material to help make cleaning them easier.

 Wearables: collars, tags, and leashes